ably/specification/specifications/features.md

 - `(TA2)` The `ConnectionStateChange` object contains the current state in attribute `current`, the previous state in attribute `previous`, and when the client is not connected and a connection attempt will be made automatically by the library, the amount of time in milliseconds until the next retry in the attribute `retryIn`
 - `(TA3)` If the connection state change includes error information, then the `reason` attribute will contain an `ErrorInfo` object describing the reason for the error
 - `(TA4)` See the [Java library implementation](https://github.com/ably/ably-java/blob/245a3f20a6dce0d34413ddfed19c5da8ea647422/src/io/ably/realtime/ConnectionStateListener.java#L15-L20) of this object

+#### ChannelStateChange

+- `(TH1)` Whenever the channel state changes, a `ChannelStateChange` object is emitted on the `Channel` object
+- `(TH2)` The `ChannelStateChange` object contains the current state in attribute `current`, the previous state in attribute `previous`
+- `(TH3)` If the connection state change includes error information, then the `reason` attribute will contain an `ErrorInfo` object describing the reason for the error
+- `(TH4)` The `ChannelStateChange` object contains an attribute `resumed` which in combination with an `ATTACHED` state, indicates whether the channel attach successfully resumed its state following the connection being resumed or recovered.
+If `resumed` is true, then the attribute indicates that the attach within Ably successfully recovered the state for the channel, and as such there is no loss of message continuity.
+In all other cases, `resumed` is false, and may be accompanied with a [channel state change error reason](#TH3)

 #### Capability - **API not defined yet**